MatthewVanSoelen/Photonics-Lab/README.md

   * other files in folder were used to test or research ideas
 * Photonics-Lab/src/SLM/DOE_Creation
   * doe_app.py
-  * other files in folder only have minor changes from their orginal state
+  * other files in folder only have minor changes from their original state